 Also of interest is that Mount Oliver has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Mount Oliver are slightly less educated than the national average of 21.84% for the average city or town: 16.94% of adults in Mount Oliver have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Mount Oliver rank slightly lower than the national average.
+16.94% of adults 25 and older in Mount Oliver have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Mount Oliver in 2022 was $21,794, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $87,176 for a family of four.
 However, Mount Oliver contains both very wealthy and poor people as well.